Frugal Activities For Hot Summer Days

 Poke around in your closet and pull out some favorite items.
 Put them on a table and see what you can come up with.

-It always gives me a little lift to walk by something new, even though I brought every item out of my closet and didn’t spend a dime.
+It always gives me a little lift to walk by something new, even though I just dug around in my closet and didn’t spend a dime.

 I like to watch those silly squirrels cavort and do aggravating things like dig dirt out of my plant pots.
 Squirrels are always fun creatures to watch.